 - How many people are in your family

 Your air conditioner’s efficiency is linked to its SEER, or Seasonal Energy Efficiency Rating.
 This number measures how well it transforms electricity to create cooling.
 The greater the ranking, the more efficient the air conditioner is.

 When you’re installing a new air conditioner, it’s crucial to be aware:

 - Old air conditioners are rated around 8-9 SEER.

 - New air conditioners start at 13 SEER.
 Ones installed in the southwest and southeast must be at least 14 SEER due to U.S. Department of Energy regulations.
 As of 2017, these SEER rating requirements have saved homeowners trillions of dollars.

 - ENERGY STAR®-certified air conditioners begin at 14.5 SEER.

 - Higher SEER-rated air conditioners come with additional features to help you save more.
 These features may involve variable-speed cooling.
 Instead of going at full blast constantly, these air conditioners can reduce blower speeds based on your cooling requirements.
 This leads to quieter and more energy-efficient comfort.
 While an air conditioner with a greater SEER rating is often more expensive, it could be eligible for extra rebates.
 And the energy savings over its life span could help it pay for itself.

 Start Your Air Conditioning Installation with Moyer Total Indoor Comfort Right Away

 When you’re preparing for air conditioning replacement, the company who hooks it up is just as important as the model you select.
-Moyer Total Indoor Comfort is one of the top names for air conditioning installation in Kutztown.
+Moyer Total Indoor Comfort is one of the top names for air conditioning installation in Kutztown and Breinigsville.
 From helping you find the right solution for your home to reviewing financing options to professional installation, partnering with us is a breeze.
 Contact us at 484-646-3363 to start right away!